 http://womenonwaves.org (education on at home abortions/miscarriges, accessing pills)

-Apps- didn’t think I was going to go there? well, there are some amazing apps out, that were made and are completely confidential to use.
+Apps- didn’t think I was going to go there? well, there are some amazing apps out that are encrypted and completely confidential to use.
 They educate people on where to get pills, danger signs, when to seek help, common symptoms, dosing and more.

 Talklines / Hotlines